Jozty/website/content/functions/path.md

 ---
-title: path function
+title: Path function
-description: a thorough tour of path function
+description: Retrieve the value at a given path(path can be of array of key or string of key)
 ---

 ## Path